ocean-eddy-cpt/gcm-filters/paper.md

 # Acknowledgements

 This work was supported by the National Science Foundation grants OCE 1912302, OCE 1912325, OCE 1912332, OCE 1912420, GEO 1912357, and the NOAA grant CVP NA19OAR4310364.
+Busecke received support from the Gordon and Betty Moore Foundation.

 # References